aakar-sonawane/BLUETOOTH-HEADPHONES-RECOMMENDATION-CHATBOT/README.md

-# RAG-Based Product Recommendation Chatbot (Flipkart)
+# RAG-Based Product Recommendation Chatbot (Bluetooth Headphones)

 A Retrieval-Augmented Generation (RAG) chatbot that recommends products based on user queries, built using LangChain, AstraDB, and Groq LLM.